 36 For seven days you shall offer an offering made by fire to Yahweh.
 On the eighth day you shall have a set-apart assembly, and you shall offer an offering made by fire to Yahweh.
 It is a set-apart assembly, and you shall do no customary work on it.

-Verse 39 then tells us to keep the first and the eighth days of the festival as set-apart sabbaths of rest.
+Verse 39 then tells us to keep the first and the eighth days of the feast as set-apart sabbaths of rest.

 Vayiqra (Leviticus) 23:39